mobiusklein/bioinformatics-web-technology-workshop-2015/lecture-3-event-driven-programming/slides.md

 2. Requesting remote resources, e.g. data from the server &ast;
 3. Timer-based invocation

+By using asynchronous methods, the browser remains responsive to the user while these long operations run in the background.

 ### AJAX Requests
 **A**synchronous **J**avascript **A**nd **X**ML